Thursday, February 07, 2008

-When we first meet Yahweh, he is a God that seems beyond human imagination, and fits nearly none of what humans would see as a "good God"- constantly demanding of praise, capricious, playing favorites with his people, then throwing up his hands and drowning them all.
-Dealing with the devil to all but destroy his servant Job, in whom he shows a pride that seems "sinful".
-Bloom c0mes very close to what I suspect to be the major truth of the bible: it isn't about US.
+When we first meet Yahweh, he is a God beyond human imagination, and fits nearly none of what humans would see as a "good God"- constantly demanding of praise, capricious, playing favorites with his people, and throwing up his hands and drowning them all.
+Dealing with the devil to all but destroy his servant Job, in whom he shows a pride that seems "sinful" to mere mortals.
+Bloom comes very close to what I suspect to be a major truth of the bible: it isn't about US.
 God is SOVEREIGN, that means that "his ways are not our ways", but one of our gigantic tasks in this life is to accept that sovereignty, in total, but especially over our pitiful little lives.
-We don't judge God, he judges us, and without the covering blood of Christ, the result of that judgment is already known.
+We don't judge God, he judges us, and without the covering blood of Christ, the result of that judgment is Hell.

-"J's Yahweh is the most persuasive representation of transcendent otherness that I have ever encountered.
-And yet Yahweh is not only "anthropomorphic" (a hopeless term!) but absolutely human, and not at all a pleasant fellow, but then why should he be?
+"J's Yahweh is a very persuasive representation of transcendent otherness.
+And yet Yahweh is not only "anthropomorphic" in the text, but presented as just "superhuman", and not at all a pleasant fellow.
+Why should he be?
 He is not running for office, questing after fame, or seeking benign treatment in the media.
-If Christianity insists that Jesus Christ is the good news (an assertion that brutality by Christians throughout history has invalidated), then Yahweh is bad news incarnate, ..."
+Christianity sometimes calls Jesus Christ "the good news" (Mark 1), certainly true as our saviour, but he does "bring a sword", brutally demonstrated by Christians throughout history.

 In reading Bloom I come closer to seeing how literature is so much more than "words on paper".
-Not well enough to convey that to another reader, but well enough to appreciate it deeply myself.
+Not well enough to convey that to another reader for certain, but maybe enough to see it through a lens darkly.

 No comments: